achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 #### Achintya Use Cases

-    Getting the command history
+- Getting the command history

-    In order to update the command history window pane, I will need to get the information from the command history class
+     In order to update the command history window pane, I will need to get the information from the command history class that is in the back end.
+This is where the controller comes into play.
+It will call the getCommandHistory() method which will access the backend to get the complete list of commands that were written.
+Then this list can be used by the front-end external method updateCommandWindow() which will update the pane that displays this info.

+- Getting the turtle position

+     Since we are separating the front end and back end with a model turtle and a view turtle, there needs to be a way of communicating information between the two.
+This is where the controller comes in to call the getTurtlePosition() method which will interact with the backend to get the coordinate location of the backend turtle.
+Then the front end external API will call updateViewTurtlePosition() which will update the front end turtle's location on the screen.

 ##Design Considerations